 I often come across a really interesting hotel, restaurant, or fun thing to do in destinations I want to travel to in the near future, and I want to make sure I don’t forget about them.
 I have so many bookmarks in so many places (Pinterest, Facebook, Pocket), but Google My Maps is the place I’ve started storing ideas for future trips.

-When you’re ready to plan an upcoming trip, use Google My Maps to visually see your itinerary.
-I like to add all the places I might go, even if I haven’t planned out each day’s activities.
+When you’re ready to plan an upcoming trip, plot it out visually by using Google My Maps to create your itinerary.
+I like to add all the places I might go, even if I haven’t planned out each day’s activities, but you could definitely get more detailed with a day-to-day plan.

 Navigate on the go.